THE MUDDLE FAMILIES

 Joseph and Elizabeth’s fifth child was an unnamed son who was born at High Hurstwood in Buxted Parish, Sussex on 12 April 1872.
 He died soon after birth and was never baptised.
 His death was registered in Uckfield registration district during the 2nd quarter of 1872.
 There is no record of his burial at either Buxted or High Hurstwood.

-Joseph and Elizabeth’s sixth child was William Valence Muddle who was born at High Hurstwood in Sussex, and baptised at Holy Trinity Church in High Hurstwood on 31 August 1873.
-William died at High Hurstwood when only 19 months old, and he was buried in Holy Trinity Churchyard at High Hurstwood on 23 February 1875.
+Joseph and Elizabeth’s sixth child was William Valence Muddle who was born at High Hurstwood in Sussex, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 31 August 1873.
+William died at High Hurstwood when only 19 months old, and he was buried in the Churchyard of Holy Trinity at High Hurstwood on 23 February 1875.

-Joseph and Elizabeth’s seventh child was Agnes Muddle who was born at High Hurstwood in Sussex on 2 December 1875, and baptised at Holy Trinity Church in High Hurstwood on 9 April 1876.
-In the census of 3 April 1881 Agnes, at the age of 5, was living with her parents in High Hurstwood, and she was going to school.
+Joseph and Elizabeth’s seventh child was Agnes Muddle who was born at High Hurstwood in Sussex on 2 December 1875, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 9 April 1876.
+In the census of 3 April 1881 Agnes, at the age of 5, was going to school and living with her parents in one half of an unnamed cottage that no longer exists but stood behind where White Briars now stands, and was next to the Village Shop in High Hurstwood.
 Then in the census of 5 April 1891 Agnes, now aged 15, was a live-in domestic servant to the family of Edward Page at the village shop and post office in High Hurstwood.
 In the census of 31 March 1901 Agnes, at the age of 25, was working as a housemaid and living back home with her parents at Old Hall Cottages in High Hurstwood.

-William and Agnes’ only child was Laurence Henry James Williams who was born at Uckfield in Sussex, and baptised at Holy Cross Church in Uckfield on 6 October 1912.
-Laurence married twice; he was divorced by his first wife.
-He started an apprenticeship at Durrants the building firm in Uckfield but did not complete it.
-He later lived in London where he had several jobs including that of prison warder.
+William and Agnes’ only child was Laurence Henry James Williams who was born at Uckfield in Sussex, and baptised at the Parish Church of Holy Cross in Uckfield on 6 October 1912.
+Laurence started an apprenticeship at Durrants the building firm in Uckfield but did not complete it.
+When he was 26 years old Laurence married 19-year-old Dorothy H Chubb in Brentford registration district in Middlesex during the 4th quarter of 1938.
+Dorothy was the daughter of Sydney and Kate Chubb and her birth had been registered in Cranbrook registration district in Kent during 3rd quarter of 1919.
+Laurence and Dorothy had one child born in Brentford registration district in 1941 before their marriage ended when Dorothy divorced Laurence, who, at the age of 38, then married Dorothy M Blackman in North Eastern Surrey registration district during the 1st quarter of 1951.
+Laurence lived in London where he had several jobs including that of prison warder.

-Joseph and Elizabeth’s eighth child was Ada Muddle who was born at High Hurstwood in Sussex on 9 July 1878, and baptised at Holy Trinity Church in High Hurstwood on 10 November 1878.
-In the census of 3 April 1881 Ada, at the age of 2, was living with her parents in a cottage near the village shop in High Hurstwood.
+Joseph and Elizabeth’s eighth child was Ada Muddlewho was born at High Hurstwood in Sussex on 9 July 1878, and baptised at the Parish Church of Holy Trinity in High Hurstwood on 10 November 1878.
+In the census of 3 April 1881 Ada, at the age of 2, was living with her parents in one half of an unnamed cottage that no longer exists but stood behind where White Briars now stands, and was next to the Village Shop in High Hurstwood.
 Then in the census of 5 April 1891 Ada, now aged 12, was living with her parents at Old Hall Cottages in High Hurstwood, and she was going to school.
 In the census of 31 March 1901 Ada, at the age of 22, was working as a housemaid and continuing to live with her parents at Old Hall Cottages in High Hurstwood.

 Owen and Ada’s third child was Reginald Eric Avis, known as Reg, who was born at Uckfield in Sussex on 5 July 1913.
-When he was 28 years old Reg married 21-year-old Gwendolen Frances May Drake at Holy Cross Church in Uckfield on 5 July 1941.
-They lived in Uckfield and had four children born between 1943 and 1948, the first two being twins.
-Reg was a gardener for Ben Ware the owner of the Brick and Tile Works at Ridgewood.
-Gwen died on 4 December 1963 at the age of 43, and Reg died on 14 August 1975 at the age of 62.
-They are buried together in Uckfield cemetery; their grave is marked by an inscribed stone.
+When he was 28 years old Reg married 21-year-old Gwendolen Frances May Drake at the Parish Church of Holy Cross in Uckfield on 5 July 1941.
+Gwendolen was the daughter of Francis and May Drake and she had been born in Uckfield registration district on 10 March 1920.
+Reg and Gwendolen lived in Uckfield and had four children born between 1943 and 1948, the first two being twins.
+Reg worked as a gardener for Ben Ware the owner of the Brick and Tile Works at Ridgewood.
+Gwen died at Uckfield on 4 December 1963 at the age of 43, and then twelve years later Reg died at Uckfield on 14 August 1975 at the age of 62.
+They are buried together in Uckfield cemetery; where their grave is marked by an inscribed stone.

 Emma died at the age of 72 (not 73 as given on her death certificate), her death being registered in Uckfield registration district during the 2nd quarter of 1952.
 Just on a year later Douglas died as the result of a fall down stairs when he was 70 years old (not 72 as given on his death certificate), his death being registered in Uckfield registration district during the 2nd quarter of 1953.

 Lois remained in London, and while working as a waitress on trains of the GWR Paddington to Birmingham line, she met William Henry Aston, known as Harry, who was a rich Birmingham businessman in the steel fabrication industry.
-Harry was about 30 years older than Lois, his birth had been registered in Stourbridge registration district, near Birmingham, during the 3rd quarter of 1856.
+Harry was about 30 years older than Lois, his birth having been registered in Stourbridge registration district, near Birmingham, during the 3rd quarter of 1856.
 He was married at this time so he installed Lois in a luxury flat in London.
 Lois tried to divorce her husband, William Gillespie, but he could not be traced, so after seven years he was presumed dead and she was declared free to marry again.
 When Harry's wife died he married Lois in Pancras registration district in London during the 4th quarter of 1929.
 Harry was then 73 and Lois 43.
-They lived in a grand house at Barnet in north London until Harry's death at the age of 80.
-His death was registered in Marylebone registration district in London during the 2nd quarter of 1937.
-Lois then moved to Crowborough where she lived next to her sister Emma at the bottom of Whitehill Road until her death.
+They lived in a grand house at Barnet in north London until Harry died at the age of 80; his death being registered in Marylebone registration district in London during the 2nd quarter of 1937.
+Lois then moved to Crowborough in Sussex where she lived next-door to her sister Emma Taylor at the bottom of Whitehill Road, until her death.

 During the First World War Fred was at 27-year-old gardener living at High Hurstwood when he enlisted at Uckfield on 5 February 1916 for the duration of the war, as Gunner 130360 in the Royal Field Artillery.
 He was then described as 5ft 7ins tall, weighed 130lbs, had a 35ins fully expanded chest and good physical development.
 He was mobilized at Eastbourne on 28 March 1916 and posted to No 3 Depot of the Royal Field Artillery on 31 March 1916.
 The following day, 1 April 1916, he was posted to No 13 Reserve Battery of the Royal Field Artillery and then on 7 July 1916 he was posted to the 4'A' Reserve Brigade.
 On the 24 July 1916 he embarked for France as part of the 21st Reserve Battery, where on 3 August 1916 he was posted to the 33rd D.A.C.
 (Divisional Ammunition Column), Section 4'B' Echelon.
 On 7 December 1916 Fred was admitted to hospital with sciatica and was unable to walk; he was evacuated to England on Hospital Ship Glenart Castle on 29 December 1916.
 He was in England for 11 months during which time he was at the Southern Military Hospital in London until 19 June 1917 and then at the Convalescent Hospital in Eastbourne until 21 August 1917.
 He embarked for France again on 7 December 1917 where he joined the 20th D.A.C. and was posted to 92nd Brigade of the Royal Field Artillery on 11 December 1917.
 Within a month Fred was again suffering from sciatica and was evacuated to England again on 12 January 1918 where he was at the Military Hospital in Bagthorpe, Nottingham until 4 March 1918 and then the Royal Bath Hospital in Harrogate until 10 May 1918.
 Fred must have been cured of his sciatica this time because he embarked for France yet again on 14 August 1918 and served in Europe for exactly 13 months, returning to England on 14 September 1919.
 While in Europe this time Fred was part of the Army of the Rhine occupying Germany, he was first posted to 'C' Battery of 70 Brigade and then joined C/51 Brigade on 19 April 1919, from which he was granted leave to England from 2 to 16 August 1919.
 The one entry in Fred's Regimental Conduct Sheet was for overstaying his embarkation leave on 9 August 1918 before he left for France for the third time, for which he was deprived of 1 day's pay.
 Fred was demobilized and transferred to the army reserve at Woolwich on 12 October 1919 and returned to live with his parents at Old Hall Cottages in High Hurstwood.
 For his service during the war Fred was awarded two campaign medals, the Victory Medal and the British War Medal, which he received on 31 October 1921.[1]

-When he was 32 years old Fred married 25-year-old Eva Ann Kempton at St Catherine’s Church in Hoddesdon, Hertfordshire on 20 December 1920.
-Eva, who had been born on 4 March 1895, came from Hoddesdon, but they met while she was working in-service in Sussex.
-They first lived at Burnt Oak, which is just over the boarder of High Hurstwood Parish in Crowborough Parish, where their three daughters were born between 1921 and 1930, and where Fred worked as head gardener for Mrs Tate-Smith at Brook House.
+When he was 32 years old Fred married 25-year-old Eva Ann Kempton at the Parish Church of St Catherine & St Paul in Hoddesdon, Hertfordshire on 20 December 1920.
+Eva was the daughter of Frederick and Elizabeth Kempton and she had been born at Hoddesdon on 4 March 1895.
+Fred and Eva had met while Eva was working as a domestic servant in Sussex.
+They first lived at Burnt Oak, which is just over the boarder of High Hurstwood Parish in Crowborough Parish, where their three daughters were born in 1921, 1924 and 1930, and where Fred worked as head gardener for Mrs Tate-Smith at Brook House.
 When Mrs Tate-Smith lost a lot of her money in 1930 she had to dismiss most of her employees.
 Fred lost his job and the house they lived in.
 So they went to live in Hoddesdon where their son was born in 1931, and Fred worked in the factory owned by the husband of his sister Lois.
 Fred hated working in the factory, and when in 1940 he was offered the job of gardener for Mr Braby at the Hermitage in High Hurstwood, they moved to the Hermitage Lodge.
-They stayed there until Mr Braby died in 1948, when they then moved to Hailsham in Sussex.
+They stayed there until Mr Braby died in 1948 after which they moved to Hailsham in Sussex.

 Fred died at Hailsham on 19 September 1972, at the age of 84, and was cremated at Eastbourne.
 Eva, who was ill with diabetes and had had a leg amputated, went to live with her married daughter Nellie at Hoddesdon, where she died on 20 February 1974, at the age of 78, and was cremated at Enfield in north London.